o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 Upon being opened the profiler will be showing the performance for last few frames.
 Click on the **"Resume/Pause"** button in the top left to toggle the update.

-If you want to capture more than a few frames, press the **"Begin"** button and let the profiler run, maybe jump into gameplay to perform specific actions.
-Once that you have enough data, you can press the **"End"** button to stop the capture and be able to navigate it.
+To capture more frames, press the `Begin` button to start the profiler, then perform the actions to profile.
+Once you have enough data, press the `End` button to stop the capture and navigate the data.

 ![Imgui profiler overview](/images/user-guide/profiling/imgui/overview.png)